Azure/Commercial-Marketplace-SaaS-Accelerator/docs/Installation-Instructions.md

 - [Using Visual Studio](https://docs.microsoft.com/en-us/azure/app-service/app-service-web-get-started-dotnet#publish-your-web-app), this example demonstrates how to create a new web app on the Azure App Service, and deploy the code to it.
 - [Continuos deployment](https://docs.microsoft.com/en-us/azure/app-service/deploy-continuous-deployment)

 You can use any of the methods above to create the web apps and deploy the code, but for the rest of this document, let's assume the use of [Visual Studio method](https://docs.microsoft.com/en-us/azure/app-service/app-service-web-get-started-dotnet#publish-your-web-app) to deploy the following two apps.
-Give appropriate names to indicate the applications' roles, for example, **yournameprovisioning**, and **yournamepublisher**.
+Give appropriate names to indicate the applications' roles, for example, **\<yourname\>provisioning**, and **\<yourname\>publisher**.
 Please remember that these names will be the dns prefix for the host names of your applications and will eventually be available as yournameprovisioning.azurewebsites.net and yournamepublisher.azurewebsites.net.
 1. **Customer provisioning sample web application**, create and deploy the provisioning sample web application project in folder [src/SaaS.SDK.CustomerProvisioning](../src/SaaS.SDK.CustomerProvisioning)
 1. **Publisher sample web application**, create and deploy the provisioning sample web application project in folder [src/SaaS.SDK.CustomerProvisioning](../src/SaaS.SDK.PublisherSolution)